 Vitamins and Minerals

 Orange peels pack in the vitamin C, with 8.2 mg in a single tablespoon of peel - that's 14 percent of your daily value.
 Other vitamins include riboflavin, thiamin, niacin, folate, vitamin A, and vitamin B-6.

 The peel’s mineral content includes 10 mg of calcium along with small amounts of iron, magnesium, potassium, phosphorus, zinc, copper, and selenium.

 A major concern with eating an orange peel is its origin.
 If you eat a non-organic orange peel, you could be eating a peel steeped in chemicals.
 Unless the orange came from a certified organic farm or orchard and displays a white and green USDA Certified Organic sticker, there is no way to know what types of chemical pesticides or herbicides invaded the peel.
 Certified organic farmers only use natural weed and pest control methods.

-The peel’s digestibility is another health concern noted by the USDA.
-Large chunks of the peel might not sit well – or might sit too well sans digestion -- in your stomach.
-If the tough, outer orange peel seems too much of a risk for you, you can still get nutrients from the inner part of the peel.
-The white inner coating of the peel, called the albedo, contains vitamin C, fiber, limonene, pectin and glucarate.
+If the tough, outer orange peel is too bitter for you, you can still get some nutrients from the inner part of the peel.
+The white inner coating of the peel, called the albedo, contains vitamin C, fiber, pectin, and flavonoids.

 How to Eat The Peel

 Taking large bites of orange peel may not sound too appealing, so start small.
 Cut the peel into small strips and add to a salad.
 Zesting the peel into oatmeal or yogurt is also an option.